tkuriyama/tkuriyama.github.io/papers/_posts/2021-04-15-Squarified-Treemaps.md

 ![Squarified Treemap](/assets/img/squarifiedTreemap1.png){:class="img-responsive"}

-Finding the optimal (as square as possible) squarified treemap is an NP-hard problem,, it would appear, but there's a sinmple, greedy heuristic described [in this paper](https://www.win.tue.nl/~vanwijk/stm.pdf) that appears to achieve good results.
+Finding the optimal (as square as possible) squarified treemap is an NP-hard problem, it would appear, but there's a sinmple, greedy heuristic described [in this paper](https://www.win.tue.nl/~vanwijk/stm.pdf) that appears to achieve good results.
 An implementation in Elm follows.

 ## Partition

-Given a list of areas and a rectangle to fill, we want to partition the rectangle according to the list of areas.
+Given a list of areas and a rectangle to fill, we want to partition the rectangle according to the list of areas (or "cells").
+For convenience, the input cells are represented with the extensible record `type alias HasArea a = { a | area : Float }`, which just requires `area` to be in the record.

-The paper uses the simple abstraaction of a `row` to group subrectangles together, where `row` can be subdivided either vertically or horizontally.
+The paper uses the simple abstraction of a `row` to group cells together, where `row` can be subdivided either vertically or horizontally.

-`partition` can be written as a fold over the input areas, where the below implementation has some additional code to use [List.Nonempty](https://package.elm-lang.org/packages/mgold/elm-nonempty-list/latest/List.Nonempty), imported as `NE`.
+`partition` can be written as a fold over the input areas, where the below implementation has some additional code to work with [List.Nonempty](https://package.elm-lang.org/packages/mgold/elm-nonempty-list/latest/List.Nonempty), imported as `NE`.

 ```elm
 partition : Dimensions -> NE.Nonempty (HasArea a) -> NE.Nonempty (Row a)